-A thorough study of all aspects of the textile industry including fiber, fabrics, prints, finishes, care, and legislation will take place in this course.
-Students will study the impact of textiles on global economies as well as environmental issues through a variety of teaching methods.
+A thorough study of all aspects of the textile industry, including fiber, fabrics, prints, finishes, care and legislation.
+Students will examine the impact of textiles on global economies and environmental issues through a variety of teaching methods.

 Prerequisite: FMM 1010

 This course will survey the evolution of apparel and accessories from the Egyptian period to today’s current fashions and relationships therein.
 The course stresses the social, economic and political factors which have influenced fashion throughout the ages, as well as noting construction, design methods and terminology.

 Students conduct a thorough study of the primary and secondary levels of the industry, from raw materials to the finished product, and quality levels to costing of materials.
 Explores industry terminology, global and environmental issues as they pertain to the apparel industry.